Judicial review: Review of administrative acts and secondary legislation

-Most modern legal systems allow the courts to review administrative "acts" (individual decisions of a public body, such as a decision to grant a subsidy or to withdraw a residence permit).
+Most modern legal systems allow the courts to review administrative actions (individual decisions of a public body, such as a decision to grant a subsidy or to withdraw a residence permit).
 In most systems, this also includes review of secondary legislation (legally enforceable rules of general applicability adopted by administrative bodies).
-Some countries (notably France and Germany) have implemented a system of administrative courts which are charged with resolving disputes between members of the public and the administration, regardless these courts are part of administration (France) or judiciary (Germany).
+Some countries (notably France and Germany) have implemented a system of administrative courts which are charged with resolving disputes between members of the public and the administration, whether these courts are part of the administration (France) or judiciary (Germany).
 In other countries (including the United States and United Kingdom), judicial review is carried out by regular civil courts although it may be delegated to specialized panels within these courts (such as the Administrative Court within the High Court of England and Wales).
 The United States employs a mixed system in which some administrative decisions are reviewed by the United States district courts (which are the general trial courts), some are reviewed directly by the United States courts of appeals and others are reviewed by specialized tribunals such as the United States Court of Appeals for Veterans Claims (which, despite its name, is not technically part of the federal judicial branch).
-It is quite common that before a request for judicial review of an administrative act is filed with a court, certain preliminary conditions (such as a complaint to the authority itself) must be fulfilled.
+It is quite common that before a request for judicial review of an administrative action is filed with a court, certain preliminary conditions (such as a complaint to the authority itself) must be fulfilled.
 In most countries, the courts apply special procedures in administrative cases.